Biden offers tax deal to Republicans in infrastructure talks - WTMJ

 The offer was made Wednesday to Republican Sen. Shelley Moore Capito of West Virginia as part of the bipartisan negotiations and did not reflect a change in Biden’s overall vision for funding infrastructure.

-White House press secretary Jen Psaki said that Biden examined all the tax overhauls from his campaign and administration to look for potential common ground with Republicans and that imposing a minimum corporate tax seemed like a possible option.
+White House press secretary Jen Psaki said Biden examined possible tax code changes from his plans that Republicans might support.
+The president concluded that a minimum corporate tax could provide some common ground.

 “He looked to see what could be a path forward with his Republican colleagues on this specific negotiation,” Psaki told reporters at a Thursday briefing.
 “This is a component of what he’s proposed for a pay-for that he’s lifting up as a question as to whether they could agree to that.”